boidushya/better-lyrics/README.md

 ## Styling

-Better Lyrics v1.7.0 and above supports custom styling for the lyrics.
-You can customize pretty much everything related to how not only the lyrics but the entire Youtube Music page looks.
-For more information on how to customize the styles, import/export styles/use themes, please refer to the [Styling Guide](./STYLING.md).
+Custom styling for lyrics is available in Better Lyrics v1.7.0 and later versions.
+This feature allows you to personalize the appearance of both the lyrics and the entire YouTube Music interface.
+For detailed instructions on customizing styles, importing/exporting themes, and using pre-made themes, please consult our [Styling Guide](./STYLING.md).

 ## Funding